-Have you ever seen an invitation to enter a text message sweepstakes, get a great deal, or receive a free offer by texting a keyword to a short code?
-The invitations usually look something like this: "For a chance to win, text the keyword ENTER to short code 22222."
+Have you ever seen an invitation to enter a text message sweepstakes, get a great discount, or receive a free offer by texting a keyword to a shortcode?
+The invitations usually look something like this: "For a chance to win, text the keyword ENTER to shortcode 22222."

-Short codes are useful because they are easier to type on a small smartphone keypad than a full telephone number is.
-They're usually much easier to remember, too, which helps marketers and people sending texts alike.
+Shortcodes are useful because they're easier to type on a small smartphone keypad than a full telephone number is.
+They're usually much easier to remember, too, which helps both marketers and texters.

-In the United States and Canada, standard short codes are five or six digits long, except for some special exceptions (usually, shorter short codes are managed by mobile providers).
-Short codes in the United States are not allowed to start with the number 1.
+In the United States and Canada, standard shortcodes are five or six digits long, except for some special exceptions.
+Shorter shortcodes are usually managed by mobile providers.
+Shortcodes in the United States are not allowed to start with the number "1".

-To send a text to a short code consisting of letters, such as DISNEY, simply look at your phone's keypad and use the numbers that correspond to each letter.
+To send a text to a shortcode that consists of letters, such as DISNEY, simply look at your phone's keypad and use the numbers that correspond to each letter.

-Most campaigns instruct you to send a mobile keyword as your text to a short code.
-For example, a 7-Eleven campaign asked customers to text the keyword "PROMOS" to a short code to receive digital coupons by text message while a Dove campaign asked people to vote on whether an unconventionally beautiful model was "WRINKLED" or "WONDERFUL".
+Most mobile marketing campaigns instruct you to send a keyword to a shortcode in a text message to participate.
+For example, a 7-Eleven campaign asked customers to text the keyword "PROMOS" to a shortcode to receive digital coupons by text message.
+In another example, a Dove campaign asked people to vote on whether an unconventionally beautiful model was "WRINKLED" or "WONDERFUL".

-Mobile keywords are important because they tell the company which advertisement you are responding to and how you want to interact with that campaign.
-If you text "STOP" to a short code, you are requesting to unsubscribe from text messages, while texting "ENTER" to the same short code could give you a sweepstakes entry.
+Mobile keywords are important because they tell the company which campaign you're responding to and how you want to interact with that campaign.
+If you text "STOP" to a short code, you're requesting to unsubscribe from text messages, while texting "ENTER" to the same shortcode could give you a sweepstakes entry.

-When companies share a short code, the mobile keyword can also indicate which company you are interacting with.
-Texting "DINNER" might connect you with a restaurant while texting "GLITTER" to the exact same short code could send your text to a jewelry store.
+When companies share a shortcode, the mobile keyword is even more critical because it indicates which company you want to interact with.
+Texting "DINNER" might connect you with a restaurant while texting "GLITTER" to the same shortcode could send your text to a jewelry store.
 So always be sure to take note of the mobile keyword that you need to use to enroll in an offer.